-Some tourists painstakingly tend their itineraries in the days and weeks leading up to a much- anticipated trip with the attention of a neurosurgeon, hoping to ensure that every minute and hour isn’t just accounted for but is maximized to its fullest potential.
-From where they’ll purchase and consume their first cup of coffee will be purchased and consumed to the midnight snack and accompanying nightcap that end each day, no detail is left to chance.
-While it’s not the path for every traveler, it’s definitely a path that works.
-When itinerary-loving visitors head to Niagara, they end up experiencing the region almost as fully as a life-long resident.
+Some tourists approach their itineraries painstakingly in the weeks and days leading up to much- anticipated trips with the attention of neurosurgeons.
+Instead of just accounting for every minute and hour, thorough planners maximize their time to its fullest potential.
+From where they’ll purchase and consume their first cup of coffee to the midnight snack and accompanying nightcap that will end each day, they leave no detail to chance.
+That’s not the path for every traveler, but it’s definitely one that works.
+When schedule-loving visitors head to Niagara, they experience the region almost as fully as life-long residents.

-But even the most careful planner can miss some out-of-the-way gems.
-Yes, there are scores of wineries to visit.
-There are all those ways to experience the waterfalls.
-There are parks and shows and restaurants and museums, which is why almost every traveler skips over one of Niagara Falls’ best-kept secrets: its public libraries.
+However, even the most careful organizers can miss some out-of-the-way gems.
+Yes, the area boasts scores of wineries.
+You can experience the waterfalls in numerous ways.
+Because of parks, shows, restaurants, and museums, almost every tourist skips over one of Niagara Falls’ best-kept secrets: the Niagara Falls Library.

-If you’re planning on taking a trip to our fair little town, be sure to include an afternoon or evening at one of our public library’s excellent branches.
-Regardless of whether or not you have a passel of children in tow, there is much to enjoy.
-Here are just a few of the reasons why the Niagara Falls Public Library deserves a spot on your vacation itinerary.
+If you’re planning on taking a trip to our fair little town, be sure to include an afternoon or evening at one of our excellent branches.
+Regardless of whether or not you have a passel of children in tow, you’ll find much to enjoy.
+Here are just a few of the reasons why a public library deserves a spot on your vacation itinerary:

 The Rosberg Gallery

-Located at the library system’s Victoria Avenue Branch, the Rosberg Gallery offers up a monthly, changing exhibit that almost always features an artist from the Niagara area, although the occasional traveling exhibit is included as well.
-If you have an interest in local art scenes, the Rosberg Gallery will give you a glimpse into some of what’s happening in Niagara’s.
+Located at the library system’s main 4848 Victoria Ave. site, the Rosberg Gallery offers up a monthly, changing exhibit.
+It almost always features an artist from the Niagara area, although it includes the occasional traveling show as well.
+If you have an interest in local creations, the Rosberg Gallery will give you a glimpse into some of what’s happening in Niagara’s art scene.

-Big Screen Tuesdays are a movie event that takes place most Tuesday nights at the Victoria Avenue Branch and the Chippewa Branch.
-Most often, the movies that are shown have just made the theatre rounds or are still in the theatre but have not yet been released on DVD.
-A wide range of movies is shown from family films to serious dramas.
-You can bring popcorn or snacks, and the movie is completely free.
-The show time is great as well.
-Depending on the location, the movie starts at 6 p.m. or 6:30 p.m., which means you can take in a film and still go out and grab dinner or dessert.
+Evening movie events include Big Screen Tuesdays at the Victoria Avenue branch and Movies at Chippewa on Wednesday nights at 3763 Main St. Many featured movies have just made the theatre rounds or are still showing prior to DVD releases.
+Others are universal favorites or cult classics.
+The wide range of titles spans from family films to serious dramas.
+You can bring popcorn or snacks, and the movies are completely free.
+The 6 p.m. show time is great as well.
+That means you can take in a film and still go out and grab dinner or dessert.

 Just for Kids

-If you are traveling with children, the library makes a great place to spend a few quiet hours in between water parks, arcades, and candy store runs.
-Settle in to a quiet corner and read books together.
+If you’re traveling with children, the library makes a great place to spend a few quiet hours in between waterparks, arcades, and candy store runs.
+Settle in to a peaceful corner and read books together.
 Take in some of the programming that’s specifically for little ones.
 Options include story time, Lego robotics classes, writing and painting camps, computer coding, and dance parties.
 Young pet lovers will like interacting with dogs during Therapy Tails.
 Teen activities vary from playing Dungeons & Dragons and painting to entering cupcake baking contests and creating homemade ice cream sundaes.
 For child-centered educational fun, the Niagara Falls Public Library has a lot to offer.
 The website’s Programs & Events feature Children’s and Teen pages with more details.

-So, pad your itinerary with a trip to the library or two.
-From movies and art to kid-centered activities, the public library is an ideal stop for any Niagara Falls vacation.
+Use the suggestions above to pad your itinerary with a trip or two to a library.
+From art and movies to kid-centered and adult activities, the public library is an ideal stop for any Niagara Falls vacation.
 Pop into this entertaining indoor haven for breaks from outdoor activities.
 In this tranquil setting, inspiration enriches visitors of all ages.